-The main questions to be addressed in a review of national wildlife trade policy are set out below.
+The main questions to be addressed in a review of national wildlife trade policy are set out below

-1. Goals and guiding principles What are the goals and guiding principles

-of the national wildlife trade policy?

-2. Policy instruments What are the main types of policy

-instrument used in the national wildlife
+1. Goals and guiding principles What are the goals and guiding principles of the national wildlife trade policy?
+2. Policy instruments What are the main types of policy instrument used in the national wildlife trade policy?

-trade policy?

 3a.
-Policy implementation What are the institutions involved in the Institutions implementation of national wildlife trade policy?
+Policy implementation Institutions What are the institutions involved in the implementation of national wildlife trade policy?
 What are their respective roles?
 3b.
-Policy implementation What types of personnel are involved?
-Personnel What skills do they have?
+Policy implementation Personnel What types of personnel are involved?
+What skills do they have?
 3c.
-Policy implementation What information is needed for policy Information implementation and how is this need met?
+Policy implementation Information What information is needed for policy implementation and how is this need met?
 4. Finance How are the different parts of the national wildlife trade policy financed?
 5. Legislation Is the national wildlife trade policy embodied in legislation?
 6. Assessment and feedback Is there any provision in the national wildlife trade policy for assessment of the success of policy and, if so, for a feedback mechanism to all for the appropriate amendment to policy?
+7. Policy coordination with neighbouring states Is there policy coordination with neighbouring states?